MarcoMuellner/domaindrivenjs/docs/guide/ddd/tactical-design.md

 ### Domain Events Integration

-Domainify integrates domain events with aggregates and repositories:
+DomainDrivenJS integrates domain events with aggregates and repositories:

 ```javascript
 // Define an event